Read time: 3 to 5 minutes

 1 Source: EBRI (Employee Benefit Research Institute).
 Retiree Reflections.
 2022.

 2 Taxes: Taking money from your retirement account can affect how much you’ll have to pay in taxes.
 You’ll owe taxes on pre-tax money.
 You won’t owe taxes on Roth earnings as long as you are age 59½ or older and it’s been at least five years since your first Roth contribution.
-If required by law, Vanguard will withhold some taxes for you.
+If required by law, Vanguard will withhold federal and state taxes from the taxable portion of your withdrawal.
 You may need to pay a 10% federal penalty tax if you take money out early.

 - $250,000 or more in your employer-sponsored retirement plan at Vanguard.